retirement planning | june 3, 2024

 Planning for long-term financial success and well-being is an increasingly crucial component for successful retirement outcomes.
 Be sure to consider these financial aspects of retirement:

 • Assess your potential spending needs in retirement.
-Creating your vision for the lifestyle you want to live can help you understand your potential spending needs in retirement.
+Creating your vision for the lifestyle you want can help you understand potential spending needs in retirement.
 Will your retirement income support your spending needs?
-Work with your financial professional to determine if your retirement saving strategy is sufficient to support your vision—which could include buying a second home, traveling, or pursuing a passion project.
+Work with your financial professional to determine whether your retirement saving strategy is sufficient to support your vision—which could include buying a second home, traveling, or pursuing a passion project.
 Be sure to give yourself time to make changes to your saving strategy or adjust your vision before you retire.
-(See “Get a Personalized Financial Plan Focused on Your Goals.”)

 • Educate yourself on Social Security benefits.
 It’s important to understand the different approaches for claiming Social Security benefits, including coordinating your claiming strategy with your spouse.
 Consider how long you each may want to work and what role work might play in your retirement lifestyle.
-It’s also wise to make sure your timing is aligned and can make the most of your benefits.
+It’s also wise to ensure your timing is aligned and can make the most of your benefits.
 For example, to maximize the benefit for a surviving spouse, the higher earner could wait until age 70 before claiming benefits.
-In addition, if you claim Social Security when you’re still working and before your full retirement age, you may incur a reduction in benefits that negatively affects you in the long run.
+In addition, if you claim Social Security when you’re still working and before your full retirement age, you may incur affects you in the long run.

 • Learn your options for Medicare.
 Medicare is the primary health program for retirees, so it’s important to understand and carefully evaluate your options to determine which plans are best suited for your situation.
 Be sure to consider any underlying health conditions and the potential need for a separate long-term care policy.
 You can get more information about the options, including premium costs and out-of-pocket expenses, at Medicare.gov.
 You may also need to explore alternative health care coverage options, including the purchase of coverage through your state’s health care exchange, if you plan on retiring before age 65.